 England’s Reformation was set in motion by Tudor dynastic problems.
 In the 1520s, Henry VIII had no legitimate male heir.
 Two sons born to him by his wife, Catherine of Aragon, did not survive infancy.
 Their only surviving child was a daughter, Mary, born in 1516.
 The Tudors were a new monarchy that emerged out of the chaos of the War of the Roses in the late fifteenth century.
 Dynastic stability and securing the throne, were central concerns to any kingship.
 Although medieval England had had powerful royal women, the purview of governance according to ancient and medieval philosophers and theologians belonged to men.
 For Henry VIII, security of the kingdom was not a theoretical problem, but a serious threat.
 Henry was not alone in his fear that the Lutheran challenge to the church could result in social, religious, and political disruption leading to violence in England as it had in Germany.
 Henry’s succession crisis, referred to then and now as the “King’s Great Matter,” became the catalyst for England’s break with the Church.

-In 1527, Henry began his petitions to the pope for an annulment of his marriage to Catherine so he could marry a younger woman, Anne Boleyn, in the hopes that she would give him the male heir that Catherine could not.
+In 1527, Henry began his petitions to the pope for an annulment of his marriage to Catherine so he could marry a younger woman, Anne Boleyn, in the hope that she would give him the male heir that Catherine could not.
 By 1529, Henry’s impatience for a papal annulment grew as Rome delayed the king’s petition.
 Between 1527 and 1541 three important actions moved England toward a national church: the Submission of the Clergy (1532); the Act of Supremacy (1534) which ended papal jurisdiction in England; and the destruction of the monasteries in England which uprooted centuries of monastic culture.
 By 1535 Henry had created an absolutist monarchy and oversaw a national church.
 Yet Henry never committed England to Luther’s theological positions and upheld the episcopal church structure and many Catholic theological doctrines.

 One reformist goal to which Henry did subscribe was to authorize the translation and publication of a bible in English.
 Until the printing press of the mid-fifteenth century, bibles in the Middle Ages were handwritten often on animal skin parchment (vellum) which was difficult and expensive to produce.
 Henry’s Great Bible of 1539 and 1540 became the royal authorized editions.
 The title page image from the Great Bible shows the dissemination of the book to the grateful people of England.
 Henry commanded that the book be placed prominently in all English churches.
 Yet not long after this, Henry enacted legislation to restrict its reading.
 In May 1543, The Act for the Advancement of True Religion forbade the reading of the Bible in English by “women, artificers, apprentices, journeymen, serving-men of the rank of yeoman and under, husbandmen (peasant) and laborers.”